libreswan/libreswan/mk/README.md

 - run ../../../testing/guestbin/swan-init (a relative path within the current test tree), and not /testing/guestbin/swan-init

-The following are querks in the test infrastructure:
+The following are quirks in the test infrastructure:

 - have *init.sh et.al. scripts always succeed.
 This means that commands like ping that are expected to fail (demonstrating no